BYUCS235/cs235-assignments/quality_code.md

 ### Camel case

-Is when you use lowercase letters for the first word and uppercase letters for the first letter of each subsequent word.
+Camel case is when you use lowercase letters for the first word and uppercase letters for the first letter of each subsequent word.
 For example:

 ```c++
 // Camel case